top of page

 After deploying Soloinsight’s CloudGate PIAM:

-• Shift-based access was fully automated across 14 departments
+• Shift-based access was automated across 14 departments

-• Mobile credentialing replaced over 10,000 printed badges per year
+• Mobile credentials replaced 10,000 printed badges annually

 The Future: Intelligent Access That Thinks Like a Hospital